 Back at the Airbnb, we opted for the bikes and unintentionally ended up on an off-road ride through the forest as we hurried to make it to the American Cemetery entrance ahead of close.
 Hindered by muddy trails requiring us to walk our bikes, we didn’t make it in time to enter the American Cemetery.
 Instead we walked our bikes through yet another steep forest path and stopped at a resort for a cider break.
 Our bike back through the sand was by no means easy but we made it to dinner without having to scramble for last minute plans.

 Unfortunately, a steady rain moved in and we decided to forgo the evening block party and fireworks.
-Before calling it a night, were treated to a beautiful and peaceful sunset over the beach.
+Before calling it a night, we were treated to a beautiful and peaceful sunset over the beach.
 It was a fitting end to a weekend of remembrance and expressions of gratitude intermingled with celebrations of freedom.

 Our experience in Saint-Laurent-sur-Mer was largely shaped by the generous welcome we received from our hosts.
 Their hospitality and openness was representative of the larger communal attitude we felt as we visited the various towns and monuments while visiting Normandy.
 It was an exceptional experience commemorating an important anniversary in the company of both foreigners and locals who were all in attendance for a singular reason that should not be forgotten or go unacknowledged.